dieselfox1/fincommerce/plugins/fincommerce/client/blocks/readme.txt

 #### Bug Fixes

-- WordPress 6.4: fixed a bug which would break sites using the Classic Template block for the Single Product template. https://github.com/dieselfox1/fincommerce-blocks/pull/11455
+- finpress 6.4: fixed a bug which would break sites using the Classic Template block for the Single Product template. https://github.com/dieselfox1/fincommerce-blocks/pull/11455

 = 11.4.4 - 2023-11-06 =